studiobutter/upload-api/README.md

 - Generate presigned upload URLs so clients can upload directly to Cloudflare R2.

 The frontend (React app) will use this API later to handle user uploads.
+Check [upload-frontend](https://github.com/studiobutter/upload-frontend) for more information

 ✅ Features